Fusion1013/AvasarVault/Cosmology/Inner Planes/Kalament, Plane of Peace.md

 ## Blazing Light
 The mists that permeate the plane protects the surface from a blazing light above.
 Sometimes, when the mists clear, the light can reach the surface in a fury.
 It burns away at the smoky oceans, creating pockets of nothing, threatening to plunge unsuspecting travellers into the depths.
 # Inhabitants
 The oceans are not empty.
 They house a variety of megafauna, from sea-serpents to large fish-like creatures.
+The skies are also home to a variety of birds and other flying creatures, such as the [[Samsier]].